Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Many dogs act crazy after a bath, and dog owners wonder what that's all about.
+Many dogs act crazy after a bath, and dog owners often wonder what this behavior is all about.
 Is bath time a struggle in your house, or does your pup jump for joy at the sight of the tub and the soapy suds?
 Or maybe your pup gets a little too excited once they are all nice and clean?

 Some dogs react this way—getting the “zoomies” (technically known as frenetic random activity period or FRAPS)—and we aren’t quite sure why.
 However, we can make some educated guesses based on history and body language.

 First off, let's debunk some common myths: Dog zoomies following a bath are not always necessarily due to an excess buildup of energy or happiness or joy.
-This is a rather simplistic answer which risks us misinterpreting what messages our best friends may be trying to convey.
+This is a rather simplistic answer that runs the risk of us misinterpreting the messages our best friends may be trying to convey.

 If that was the case, why would the zoomies strategically happen always following a bath?
 Dogs can release pent-up energy or show their joy of life at many other times of the day.
 There's likely more to it than meets the eye.

-When it comes to dog behavior, it, therefore, helps to take a close look at the context in which the behavior occurs and the dog's underlying mindset.
+When it comes to dog behavior, it helps to take a close look at the context in which the behavior occurs and the dog's underlying mindset.
 By paying closer attention to our dogs, we may therefore deduce other things going on.

-The following are several reasons as to why dogs act crazy after a bath and several solutions if that bath-time running is too much for you and you want to keep your furniture and surrounding knick-knacks safe.
+The following are several possible reasons why a dog might act crazy after a bath.
+Also included below are several solutions to consider if your dog's post-bath running is too much for you and you want to keep your furniture and surrounding knick-knacks safe.

 One reason for your dog's post-bath time zoomies may have to do with dogs who dislike water and bath time specifically.